A topic from the subject of Chromatography in Chemistry.

 Introduction

-Chromatography is a separation technique that is used to separate and identify different components in a sample.
-It is a powerful tool in forensic science, as it can be used to analyze a wide variety of evidence, including drugs, explosives, and DNA.
+Chromatography is a separation technique used to separate and identify different components in a sample.
+It's a powerful tool in forensic science, used to analyze a wide variety of evidence, including drugs, explosives, and DNA.

 Basic Concepts

-Chromatography works by passing a sample through a stationary phase, which is a solid or liquid.
-The components of the sample will interact with the stationary phase to different extents, and this will cause them to separate into different bands.
-The bands can then be detected and analyzed.
+Chromatography works by passing a sample through a stationary phase (a solid or liquid).
+The sample components interact with the stationary phase to varying degrees, causing them to separate into distinct bands.
+These bands are then detected and analyzed.

 Equipment and Techniques